jamesplease/redux-resource/docs/api-reference/set-resource-meta.md

 1. `replace` *(Boolean)*: Whether or not to completely replace the old meta with the new.
 Defaults to `false`.

+1. `initialResourceMeta` *(Object)*: Additional metadata to add to any resource that previously did not have meta.

 #### Returns

 (*`Object`*): The new resource meta object.